xcart/xcart-docs/_pages/kb_en/modules/color_swatches.md

 ## Importing Color Swatches

-It's possible to create color swatchers using the built-in Import tool.
+It's possible to create color swatchers using the built-in {% link "Import" ref_glDc6kA1 %} tool.

 For this purpose you should create a .csv file of the following format:

 ![import-1.png]({{site.baseurl}}/attachments/ref_4bXaF5qJ/import-1.png)

-You'll need to specify the swatch name, position, color and image for each color swatch you want to add and upload the .csv file via the **Catalog** -> **Import** section in the cart admin area.
+You'll need to specify a swatch name, position, color and image for each color swatch you want to add and upload the .csv file via the **Catalog** -> **Import** section in the cart admin area.
 The color swatches will be added to the list in the **Catalog** -> **Color swatches** section in the admin area.

 If you want to assign color swatches to existing product attributes the file format should be as follows:

 ![import-2.png]({{site.baseurl}}/attachments/ref_4bXaF5qJ/import-2.png)

-When importing product attributes you can specify several swatch values at a time similar to the way the the options values are specified, e.g. if options are specified as
+Also when importing product attributes you can specify several swatch values at a time similar to the way the options values are specified, e.g. if options are specified as

 ```
 options = Red&&Green&&Blue